Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 .. note::
-    Upon successful convergence of PyROS, the solution returned is certified to be robust optimal only if:
+    Upon successful convergence of PyROS, the solution returned is certified to be robust optimal only if
-    - master problems are solved to global optimality (specified through the option ``solve_master_globally=True``)
+    (1) master problems are solved to global optimality (specified through the option ``solve_master_globally=True``);
-    - a worst-case objective focus is chosen (by specifying the option ``objective_focus=ObjectiveType.worst_case``).
+    (2) a worst-case objective focus is chosen (by specifying the option ``objective_focus=ObjectiveType.worst_case``).

     Otherwise, the solution returned is certified to only be robust feasible.

 PyROS Uncertainty Sets
 -----------------------------
-Uncertainty sets are represented by subclasses of the ``UncertaintySet`` abstract base class.
+Uncertainty sets are represented by subclasses of the :py:class:`~pyomo.contrib.pyros.UncertaintySet` abstract base class.
-PyROS provides a suite of pre-implemented subclasses representing commonly used uncertainty sets, along with an ``IntersectionSet`` subclass for representing an intersection of multiple uncertainty sets.
+PyROS provides a suite of pre-implemented subclasses representing commonly used uncertainty sets, including an :py:class:`~pyomo.contrib.pyros.IntersectionSet` subclass for the intersection of a sequence of uncertainty set instances.
-A custom uncertainty set type may be implemented as a subclass of the ``UncertaintySet`` class.
+Custom user-defined uncertainty set types may be implemented by subclassing the :py:class:`~pyomo.contrib.pyros.UncertaintySet` class.

-Mathematical representations of the sets are shown below, followed by the class descriptions.
+:ref:`This table <table-uncertsets>` provides mathematical definitions of the various abstract and pre-implemented :py:class:`~pyomo.contrib.pyros.UncertaintySet` subclasses.

+.. _table-uncertsets:

-.. list-table:: Mathematical definitions of PyROS uncertainty sets of dimension :math:`n`
+.. list-table:: Mathematical definitions of PyROS uncertainty sets of dimension :math:`n`.
    :header-rows: 1
    :class: tight-table